Show HN: Quadratic – native JavaScript support in a spreadsheet

 How effective is this as a sandbox, are there any know (security) tradeoffs?
 I was using QuickJS for my previous projects but I'm wondering if yours is a better solution (it's certainly more performant).

-• Manchego79 9 months ago
+• Manchego79 a year ago

 Yes, it’s running in a web worker.
 It still has access to the browser, so running code in the worker has the same privileges as regular workers.
 The only communication with the main thread is via socket messages.

-Onavo 10 months ago
+Onavo a year ago

 Note that they have a GitHub but they are not open source.

-• Manchego79 10 months ago
+• Manchego79 a year ago

 Correct, our license is Source Available to be as open as possible while reserving commercial rights, which we believe will ultimately enable us to build the best product for users.

-• victor106 10 months ago
+• victor106 a year ago

 What does "Source Available" mean exactly?